Living with clubfoot is complicated. It complicates our ability to walk, to work, to relax, and to grow.

 I look at that boy and think wow, that is the attitude I want to have, and to encourage in my kids one day.
 Life may be tough, but he’ll figure it out.

 6. Eat well

 Food directly impacts inflammation and our body’s ability to function.

-They really drove home the connection between nutrition, inflammation, and disease prevention.
+They drove home the connection between nutrition, inflammation, and disease prevention.

-So even if your clubfoot is worse than mine, I hugely recommend exploring diet changes as an option.
-Heck, I spent 3 months living on salad and coconut water, and my joints and muscles felt fantastic.
+Heck, I spent 3 months living on salad and coconut water, and my joints and muscles felt fantastic for it.

 7. supplements for clubfoot and joint health